 - Development of more accurate models and theories for breach initiation and formation by using information from historical breaches ad large-scale field experiments

-- Setting up the International Levee Performance Database (ILPD) which will document failure and performance data on flood defence systems.
+- Development of an International Levee Performance Database (ILPD) within which failure and performance data on flood defence systems is documented.
 It will be compiled and used by all researchers in the project, also in collaboration with international academic institutes with the SAFElevee project.
 Thereby a cooperative knowledge platform on levee safety will be created, which is also a basis for future research and cooperation

 Current research team composed of the following members including institutions and private companies: